Everything is possible: constructing spectrahedra with prescribed facial dimensions: Efficient realisations

 Notice that it is possible to make rational choices for both $r$ and $c$; that way, our construction can be rewritten as the solution set of a system of convex quadratic inequalities with integer coefficients.

 Let us call a convex set $C \subseteq \R^n$ \emph{indecomposable} if there does not exist a linear isomorphism $A: \R^n \to \R^n$ and convex sets $C_1$, $C_2$, each with dimension at least one, such that $AC = C_1 \oplus C_2$ (otherwise, $C$ is \emph{decomposable}).
 By Lemma~\ref{lem:2.7}, the facial dimension signatures of $C$ and $AC$ are the same.
-Moreover, $AC$ is decomposable if and only if its facial dimension signature is.
-Therefore, $C$ is indecomposible if and only if its facial dimension signature is.
+Moreover, if $AC$ is decomposable then so is its facial dimension signature.
+Therefore, if $C$ is decomposable then so is its facial dimension signature.
+(Our results can also be adapted to convex cones.
+Indecomposability of convex cones have been studied at least 50 years ago \cite{LoewySchneider1975}.)